matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

 predicates of the actual behavior of the system.

-Now, notice at this point that I have given you a painfully whirlwind tour of a bunch of things that you can say with spec, but I have not actually said what happens in your program when you say all of these things.
+Now, notice at this point that I have given you a painfully whirlwind tour of a bunch of different things that you can say with spec, but I have not actually said what happens in your program when you say all of these things.
 And the answer is: nothing.
-You say all of those things, and now you have a set of descriptions of data sitting on your shelf.
+You say all of those things, and now you have a set of descriptions of data in your system, sitting on your shelf.

 [Time 0:31:34]